WhatsApp: +51 98745632

 • Bus ticket from Machu Picchu to Aguas Calientes Village.

-• Machu Picchu guided tour (3 hrs) and free time for you.
+• Machu Picchu guided tour (3 hrs).

 • 3 nights campings.